Skip to content

 Layout modifiers

-Modify built-in layouts with decorators.
+Modify built-in layouts with modifiers.
 For example, mirror a layout:

 local Modifiers = require("layouts.modifiers")